zagui440s/personalCP/3-DataStructures/2-recursion-the-call-stack/intro-recursion-the-call-stack.md

-# Recursion
+# Recursion & the Call Stack

 ## Topics Covered / Goals

 - Why?
 The basic use case for recursion
 - What?
 Defining the recursive approach
 - How? the call stack and stack overflow
-- Data Structures that complement recursion: Trees, Binary Trees
-- Solving Binary Search using a Binary Tree

 ## Lesson